nabinneupane/Java-Practice/README.md

-To refer to the questions and its answers please check in the Questions.docx file and find the corresponding answers in the src folder.
+To refer to the questions and its answers please check the following:

+Answers to Questions.docx file : src =>  Assignment(1-8)
-Answer to Banking Project.docx : src => projectOne
+Answer to Banking Project.docx file : src => projectOne

-Answer to Take Out project.docx : src => takeOutProject
+Answer to Take Out project.docx file : src => takeOutProject